-ALL International students are required to submit scores from the Test of English as a Foreign Language (TOEFL) or the Pearson Test of English Academic (PTE Academic).
-In order to qualify for the 2014 Summer Intensive Program, the TOEFL must be taken on or after June 2012.
+ALL International students are required to submit scores from the Test of English as a Foreign Language (TOEFL), the Pearson Test of English Academic (PTE Academic), or International English Language Testing System (IELTS).
+In order to qualify for the 2017 Summer Intensive Program, the exam must be taken on or after June 1, 2015.
 The score is only valid for 2 years.
-Please note we do not accept the IELTS as a substitute for the TOEFL.

 International applicants must submit documented evidence of financial support.
 The U.S. government requires that all international applicants provide proof of ability to pay tuition and living expenses for themselves and their dependents (if applicable) before a formal letter of admission and an I-20 form can be issued.